-Digital Publications Design (12008G1002) Fee Required Prerequisite: None
+Digital Publications Design (11153G1002) Fee Required Prerequisite: Business Software Applications I

-Multimedia Publications is a one-credit course that guides students through learning the use of Adobe Photoshop, InDesign, and Illustrator.
-Students will learn how to edit and alter photographs, create engaging publications, and use various shapes and shading to create all types of artwork.
+Digital Publications Design is a one credit course that guides students through learning the use of Adobe Photoshop and InDesign.
+Students will learn how to edit and alter photographs, create engaging publications, and develop skills to create all types of artwork.
 This course is geared for students to earn industry recognized certifications in Adobe Photoshop and InDesign.